 Pima Association of Governments’ Sustainable Environment Program supports the long-term environmental, economic and social vitality of our community.
 The program serves as a resource for watershed and air quality planners and coordinates partnership building among stakeholders in the region and state.

-The Sustainable Environment Program works with local governments, state and federal agencies, citizen and interest groups on a variety of issues including water resource and quality issues, air quality, wildlife and habitat, invasive species, recycling, travel reduction and low impact development.
+PAG works with local governments, state and federal agencies, citizen and interest groups on a variety of issues including water resource and quality issues, air quality, wildlife and habitat, invasive species, recycling and low impact development.

-PAG also implements the jurisdictional travel reduction ordinances.
-PAG's Watershed Planning Program works to ensure proper planning of wastewater treatment facilities throughout the region and assists with regional planning and coordination.
-PAG assists local municipalities with stormwater regulatory compliance.
-PAG’s Air Quality Planning Program assesses regional air pollution through air quality modeling that also provides input into PAG’s 5-year transportation improvement program and the long-range regional transportation plan.
-Research and assessments of air pollutants and greenhouse gases are conducted.
+PAG assesses regional air pollution through air quality modeling that also provides input into PAG’s 5-year transportation improvement program (TIP) and the long-range regional transportation plan (RTP.
+In addition, PAG researches and assesses the levels of air pollutants and greenhouse gases in the region.